willquinn/legend-data-monitor/docs/source/manuals/get_plots.rst

 ..

 This will create a unique table with QC flags/classifiers as columns, with an entry for each hit in each geds detector.
+Any bitmask entry is automatically converted into a boolean entry based on the information stored in legend-metadata.

 .. warning::